 Joanne Cheung makes drawings and designs architecture.
-She has been awarded fellowships at AAUW and Harvard Berkman Klein Center for Internet & Society.
-Her work has been exhibited at Design Miami, Transmediale, and the Icelandic Association of Visual Artists, and has been featured in Wallpaper, Wired, New York Times, Fast Company, and Azure Magazine.
+She has been a Fellow at Harvard’s Berkman Klein Center for Internet & Society and an Affiliate at Harvard’s Institute for Quantitative Social Science.
+Her work has been featured in Wallpaper, Wired, New York Times, Fast Company, and Azure Magazine.

 The City’s Book Of Play

-A collection of activities to make democracy a part of everyday life.
+A collection of activities to make community engagement a part of everyday life.

 Book and appendix